 As November takes hold, maybe winter begins?
 The community on the hill and here on the lane are winding down, burrowing in behind closed doors.
 Close to the window there are white roses . . .

 Does it feel darker inside when it's darker outside?
 Do you ever wonder why the earth turns away again from the sun, when that's what we crave?
-Or do you feel the sheer lack of control, of authority . . .
+Or do you feel the sheer lack of . . .